 The Board has determined that each member of the Nominating Committee is independent under the listing standards of the NYSE and under the Company's Independence Standards.
+The Nominating Committee is governed by a written charter adopted and approved by the Board.
 The Nominating Committee's charter is available on the Company's web site, www.tejonranch.com, in the Corporate Governance section of the Investor Relations webpage, and is available in print form upon request to the Corporate Secretary, P.O.
 Box 1000, Lebec, California 93243.

 The Nominating Committee is pleased to consider any properly submitted recommendations of director candidates from stockholders.
 Stockholders may recommend a candidate for consideration by the Nominating Committee by sending written notice addressed to the Nominating and Corporate Governance Committee Chair, c/o Corporate Secretary, P.O.
 Box 1000, Lebec, California 93243.
 The Nominating Committee does not evaluate candidates differently based on who has made the recommendation.
 Stockholders may also nominate persons for election to the Board by providing to timely notice in writing to the Secretary of the Company pursuant to the procedures set forth in the Company's Certificate of Incorporation.
-See "Stockholder Proposals for 2011 Annual Meeting" for additional information on the procedure for stockholder nominations.
+See "Stockholder Proposals for 2012 Annual Meeting" for additional information on the procedure for stockholder nominations.